defifuture/erc20-batched-meta-transactions/README.md

 - token amount to be transfered - uint256
 - relayer fee (in tokens) - uint256
 - nonce - uint256 (replay protection within the token contract)
+- block number - uint256 (a block number by which the meta tx must be processed)
 - token contract address (replay protection across different token contracts)
 - signature (comes in three parts and it signs a hash of the values above):
   - sigV - uint8